 Mr. Keyootak (interpretation): Thank you, Mr. Speaker.
-As I said earlier, I was in the isolation hub and the entire time that I was there, we were provided with the exact same food on a daily basis.
-There was absolutely no variety in the food provided; nothing new was ever on the menu.
-Often when you're Inuk you don't want to be eating things like frozen vegetables.
-We are given food containers and their contents are always the same.
-You never get to see any variety, so I thank the minister for agreeing to look into this issue.
+As I said earlier, I was in the isolation hub for a while and the entire time that I was there, we were provided with the exact same food on a daily basis.
+There was absolutely no variety in the food provided.
+Things like frozen vegetables are unappealing to me as an Inuk.
+We are given food containers and their contents are always the same during those 14 days.
+You never get to see any variety.
+I also thank the minister for saying that he will work with the caterer.

-Mr. Speaker, I also had many concerns expressed to me while I was in the isolation hubs regarding the rules that are in place and must be abided by for those who are on medical travel.
+Mr. Speaker, I also had other concerns expressed to me while I was in the isolation hub, which the minister can look into further as well.
+The isolation hub is for Inuit medical travel patients and they must follow the different rules that are in place.
 There are many different rules provided, but not one rule is translated into Inuktitut.
-Many individuals who are unilingual go on medical travel and there's no Inuktitut translation on notices or rules.
-Perhaps the minister can look into this along with his officials to ensure Inuktitut notices are given and that the rules are provided in Inuktitut to ensure that medical patients abide by the rules.
+Many individuals who are unilingual go on medical travel and there's no Inuktitut translation on notices or rules posted anywhere in the isolation hub.

+Perhaps the minister can also look into this and work more closely with the service provider to ensure Inuktitut notices are given and that the rules are provided in Inuktitut to ensure that medical patients abide by them.
 Thank you, Mr. Speaker.